Totchinuko/apiconan.totchinuko.fr/patches/chat.1.3.x.md

 - Improved message editing keyboard focus
 - Escape now cancel a message edition while focused on the chat input

+`1.3.15`
+- Allow to change the emote formating separately for /me, /tell and /do

 ## Fixes
 `1.3.0`
 - Fixing some unintended behavior with the RR and Devious Desire window